 "Harassment" is defined as conduct that (1) is of any type (written, oral, graphic, or physical), (2) is directed towards or against a person because of their personal status (i.e., race, religion, sex, sexual orientation, political affiliation, national origin, age, disability, marital status, pregnancy or others), and that (3) unreasonably interferes with the individual's work, education, or participation in activities or programs at UF or a working or learning environment that a reasonable person find threatening.
-"Discrimination" is defined as a conduct adversely affects any aspect of an individual's employment, education, or participation in activities or programs at UF, and (2)
+"Discrimination" is defined as a conduct adversely affects any aspect of an individual's employment, education, or participation in activities or programs at UF, "The University of Florida has zero tolerance for sexual discrimination, sexual harassment, sexual assault, dating violence, domestic abuse or stalking." https://titleix.ufl.edu/ (1)